Championship Wrestling from Hollywood: Roster

-The wrestlers featured on Championship Wrestling From Hollywood, consisting mainly of independent freelancers, take part in scripted feuds and storylines.
+The Championship Wrestling roster consists mainly of independent freelancers.
+They take part in scripted feuds and storylines.
 Wrestlers are portrayed as either villains or heroes in the scripted events that build tension and culminate in a wrestling match.
-Active wrestlers and on-screen talent appear on Championship Wrestling From Hollywood and at live events.
-Personnel is organized below by their role in Championship Wrestling From Hollywood.
+Active wrestlers and on-screen talent appear on Championship Wrestling presented by CarShield, and at live events.

+Personnel is organized below by their role in Championship Wrestling.
 Their ring name is on the left, and their real name is on the right.